The only weight loss advice you need

 Why do diets usually only produce temporary results?
-Why can I go on a two-week water diet, lose 10 pounds and regain them by the end of the month?
-Because without reframing the problem, without acknowledging the fact that we are constrained by our habits, we don’t solve the fundamental issue at play.
-Addressing the root problem requires us to change our habits and to bring about a lifestyle change that is in tune with the weight loss advice we seek to follow.
+Why can you go on a two-week water diet, lose 10 pounds and regain the weight by the end of the month?
+Because without reframing the problem, without acknowledging the fact that you are constrained by your habits, you don’t solve the fundamental issue at play.
+You stick a band aid on a bullet wound.
+Addressing the root problem requires you to change your habits and to bring about a lifestyle change that is in tune with the weight loss advice you seek to follow.

 The tactics matter, too, but you can only commit to these tactics once you are connecting pleasure with the tools and means necessary to lose weight and improve your physical health.
 Only when you are truly motivated and genuinely excited about meeting your goals will you consistently apply the tactics that will produce the change that you seek.

 How do you bring about this shift in your thinking?
 It’s nice to think of changing one’s habits, but how do you actually go about doing that and following weight loss advice?
-It has to do with establishing a specific goal and a metric by which you can gauge your progress on a daily basis, and it requires you to change your habits and perspectives — what you associate with pain and pleasure — by interrupting the bad ones you’ve already adopted and replacing them with associations that will help propel you to achieving long-term weight loss.
+It has to do with establishing a specific goal and a metric by which you can gauge your progress on a daily basis, and it requires you to change your habits and perspectives – what you associate with pain and pleasure – by interrupting the limiting beliefs you’ve already adopted and replacing them with associations that will help propel you to achieving long-term weight loss.

 What can I expect from this weight loss guide?

 We are going to give you the tools you need to create lasting change and to achieve your weight loss goals.
 This is not an overnight program.
 This strategy doesn’t promise results at the snap of your fingers.
-To achieve your weight loss objectives, you have to commit to making a lasting change and that is exactly what this guide will help you do.
+To achieve your weight loss objectives, you have to commit to making a lasting change and that is exactly what this guide will help you do – shift your expectations so you can focus on getting the body you really want.